 Marshall Elliott, Habitat, 2016.
-Serpentinite, cement, rebar, wood, house paint, borosilicate glass, leaves of eight different species of Arctostaphylos (Manzanita), lamp, and Arctostaphylos Hookeri Franciscana, 63 x 108 x 68 in.
-Image courtesy of the artist.
+Serpentinite, cement, rebar, wood, house paint, borosilicate glass, leaves of 8 different species of Arctostaphylos (Manzanita), lamp, Arctostaphylos Hookeri Franciscana, 63 x 108 x 68 in.
+Image courtesy of the artist

 Kimball Education Gallery